upptime/upptime.js.org/docs/notifications.md

 ## Providers

-For each notification type (Slack, email, etc.), you need to first enable it by setting the `NOTIFICATION_PROVIDER` to `true`, where `PROVIDER` is the constant-case service name, for example `NOTIFICATION_SLACK`.
+For each notification type (Slack, email, etc.), you need to first enable it by setting the `NOTIFICATION_{PROVIDER}` to `true`, where `{PROVIDER}` is the constant-case service name, for example `NOTIFICATION_SLACK`.
 Each notification type also requires additional environment variables.
 See the examples below.

 ### Slack